valfur03/valfur-admin/README.md

 ### The database

+> If you are using Docker, you may ignore this part.

 This API uses a MySQL database.
-On your local machine, you can install XAMPP to host your own one.
+On your local machine, you can install a LAMP server to host your own one.

 First, you need to create a database named with the value of `DB_NAME`.
 In PhpMyAdmin, you can now import the `init_db.sql` file or copy and execute the commands one by one.